The Last Mile Challenge: How to Ensure Your Strategic Initiatives Finish Strong?

 These benefits don't just apply to a single project, but across the overall project portfolio which could have 50 or more ‘live’ projects that would represent a total investment of $75 million1.

 So, how to profile or account for a critical project or initiative?
-In particular, how to do it for a senior executive audience, where the focus is more strategic than tactical and where staying high is essential?
+In particular, how to do it for a senior leader audience, where the focus is more strategic than tactical and where staying high is essential?